ijerryhale/movies/README.md

 ## June 29, 2019

-Fixed some bugs and created some of the required Constraints.
+Fix some bugs and created some of the required Constraints.
 Still quite a bit of work to do but this version is pretty well behaved on all devices.

+##  November 21, 2020

+Minor updates, fix a couple of minor bugs and build in XCode 12.2

 ## Requirements

-- XCode 10+
+- XCode 12.2+
-- iOS 11+
+- iOS 11.2+
 - Swift 5+